Eigenstate/dabble/README.md

 *"I have a ligand not defined in cgenff"*

 Currently our lab uses [paramchem](cgenff.paramchem.org) to obtain ligand parameters, with extensive validation.
-Put the resulting .str filename in at the prompts.
+Put the resulting .str filename in at the prompts, or by passing a comma separated list at the command line.

+    -par <files>
+    -top <files>

 *"It says it couldn't find atoms, but they're in the structure!"*